 Overall available funding for PY23 is down by 17% when compared to the mid-year budget revision for PY22.
 Historically 15-20% of our available funding is awarded after the start of the fiscal year.
 We have multiple grant applications in play that are likely to be awarded but not certain enough to be included in the current budget.
-A list of those funding opportunities is included in the packet.
+A list of those funds is available.